theantialex/Product_EDA/README.md

 dtypes: int64(2), object(9)
 memory usage: 231.9+ KB
 ```
 Since the column names follow different naming conventions, some of them are renamed.
-Then dataset is checked for Nan values in inapropriate places and for duplicate rows:
+Then dataset is checked for Nan values in inappropriate places and for duplicate rows:
 ```
 S.No             0
 Brand_Name       0